 If you're present in the European Union, the Information Commissioner’s Office in the UK provides a succinct explanation the rights you have when it comes to data.

-The Federal Trade Commission is the main agency that handles privacy issues.
+The Federal Trade Commission is the main US federal agency that handles privacy issues.
 They have a series of posts about consumer privacy rights that you can read here.

 Canada’s Personal Information Protection and Electronic Documents Act (“PIPEDA”) covers privacy rights as well, and the Office of the Privacy Commissioner offers its explanation of rights here.